 How do I change my address?

-You can change your address or name on line by clicking here
+You can change your address on line by clicking here

 Is there a deadline for sending in the registration form?